191 Collins Street,

 The Plaza Theatre was restored to its original pre-Cinemrama appearance and together the restoration of the Regent Theatre, solely from photographs.

-The Plaza re-opened in August 1996 and is now known as the Plaza Ballroom and used for various functions such as weddings, fashion parades, opening night parties etc.
+The Plaza re-opened in August 1996 and is now known as the Plaza Ballroom and used for various functions such as weddings, fashion parades, opening night parties etc. It is operated by Marriner Theatres.

 Just login to your account and subscribe to this theater